+The Id of the star in the Yale Bright Star Catalogue is HR3800.
 HIP46952 is the reference name for the star in the Hipparcos Star Catalogue.
 The Id of the star in the Henry Draper catalogue is HD82635.

 All stars like planets orbit round a central spot, in the case of planets, its the central star such as the Sun.
 In the case of a star, its the galactic centre.
 The constellations that we see today will be different than they were 50,000 years ago or 50,000 years from now.
 Proper Motion details the movements of these stars and are measured in milliarcseconds.
-The star is moving -21.91 ± 0.15 miliarcseconds/year towards the north and 6.88 ± 0.24 miliarcseconds/year east if we saw them in the horizon.
+The star is moving -21.91 ± 0.15 milliarcseconds/year towards the north and 6.88 ± 0.24 milliarcseconds/year east if we saw them in the horizon.

 Luminosity is the amount of energy that a star pumps out and its relative to the amount that our star, the Sun gives out.
-The figure of 113.0000000 that I have given is based on the Spectral Types page that I have found on the Internet.
-You might find a different figure, one that may have been calculated rather than generalised that I have done.
-The figure is always the amount times the luminosity of the Sun.
-It is an imprecise figure because of a number of factors including but not limited to whether the star is a variable star and distance.
+The figure of 55.12 that I have given is based on the value in the Simbad Hipparcos Extended Catalogue at the University of Strasbourg from 2012.

-10 Leonis Minoris Radius has been calculated as being 8.20 times bigger than the Sun.
+10 Leonis Minoris estimated radius has been calculated as being 8.20 times bigger than the Sun.
 The Sun's radius is 695,800km, therefore the star's radius is an estimated 5,702,569.10.km.
+If you need the diameter of the star, you just need to multiple the radius by 2.
 However with the 2007 release of updated Hipparcos files, the radius is now calculated at being round 8.621586933595606953627066386.
-The figure is derived at by using the formula from SDSS and has been known to produce widely incorrect figures.
+The figure is derived at by using the formula from SDSS rather than peer reviewed papers.
+It has been known to produce widely incorrect figures.

 10 Leonis Minoris has an apparent magnitude of 4.54 which is how bright we see the star from Earth.
 Apparent Magnitude is also known as Visual Magnitude.
 If you used the 1997 Parallax value, you would get an absolute magnitude of 0.88 If you used the 2007 Parallax value, you would get an absolute magnitude of 0.77.
 Magnitude, whether it be apparent/visual or absolute magnitude is measured by a number, the smaller the number, the brighter the Star is.
 Our own Sun is the brightest star and therefore has the lowest of all magnitudes, -26.74.
 A faint star will have a high number.

-Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 18.52 which gave the calculated distance to 10 Leonis Minoris as 176.11 light years away from Earth or 54.00 parsecs.
-It would take a spaceship travelling at the speed of light, 176.11 years to get there.
-We don't have the technology or spaceship that can carry people over that distance yet.
+Using the original Hipparcos data that was released in 1997, the parallax to the star was given as 18.52000 which gave the calculated distance to 10 Leonis Minoris as 176.11 light years away from Earth or 54.00 parsecs.
+If you want that in miles, it is about 1,035,284,714,471,365.56, based on 1 Ly = 5,878,625,373,183.61 miles.

-In 2007, Hipparcos data was revised with a new parallax of 17.63 which put 10 Leonis Minoris at a distance of 185.00 light years or 56.72 parsecs.
+In 2007, Hipparcos data was revised with a new parallax of 17.63000 which put 10 Leonis Minoris at a distance of 185.00 light years or 56.72 parsecs.
 It should not be taken as though the star is moving closer or further away from us.
 It is purely that the distance was recalculated.

 Using the 2007 distance, the star is roughly 11,699,258.29 Astronomical Units from the Earth/Sun give or take a few.
 An Astronomical Unit is the distance between Earth and the Sun.
 The number of A.U. is the number of times that the star is from the Earth compared to the Sun.
 The star's Galacto-Centric Distance is 7,438.00 Parsecs or 24,260.03 Light Years.
 The Galacto-Centric Distance is the distance from the star to the Centre of the Galaxy which is Sagittarius A*.

 The source of the information if it has a Hip I.D. is from Simbad, the Hipparcos data library based at the University at Strasbourg, France.
 Hipparcos was a E.S.A. satellite operation launched in 1989 for four years.
 The items in red are values that I've calculated so they could well be wrong.
 Information regarding Metallicity and/or Mass is from the E.U.
 Exoplanets.
 The information was obtained as of 12th Feb 2017.

-|Traditional/ Proper Name||10 Leonis Minoris|
+|Primary / Proper / Traditional Name||10 Leonis Minoris|

 |Absolute Magnitude||0.88 / 0.77|